 ACO braille Pier 2_3 hero

-Pier 2/3, designed by Tonkin Zulaikha Greer Architects after many years in the dreaming, planning and making, is home to a stunning made-to-measure concert hall for the Orchestra, named The Neilson after the generous donation of Kerr Neilson and his family, as well as a beautiful Rehearsal Room, which doubles as a performance and workshop space, the Belgiorno Room which is a unique events space with spectacular views of Sydney Harbour, and made-to-measure practice rooms, a media suite as well as offices for the Orchestra’s administration teams.
+ACO On The Pier, designed by Tonkin Zulaikha Greer Architects after many years in the dreaming, planning and making, is home to a stunning made-to-measure concert hall for the Orchestra, named The Neilson after the generous donation of Kerr Neilson and his family, as well as a beautiful Rehearsal Room, which doubles as a performance and workshop space, the Belgiorno Room which is a unique events space with spectacular views of Sydney Harbour, and made-to-measure practice rooms, a media suite as well as offices for the Orchestra’s administration teams.

 You only have to scratch the surface (not literally, please) of the pristine finish of our new home to discover some of the wonderful secrets Julian was alluding to.